stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Given fractional S-ideals J subset I, returns the minimal (with respect to inclusion) fractional S-ideals K such that J subset K subset I.</em>

 > <pre><b>IntermediateIdeals</b>(I::AlgEtQIdl,J::AlgEtQIdl)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that J subset K subset I. They are produced recursively using from the minimal ones.</em>
+<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that J subset K subset I. They are produced recursively from the minimal ones.</em>

 > <pre><b>IntermediateIdealsWithPrescribedMultiplicatorRing</b>(I::AlgEtQIdl,J::AlgEtQIdl)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that (K:K)=S and  J subset K subset I. They are produced recursively using from the minimal ones.</em>
+<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that (K:K)=S and  J subset K subset I. They are produced recursively from the minimal ones.</em>

 > <pre><b>MaximalIntermediateIdeals</b>(I::AlgEtQIdl,J::AlgEtQIdl)->SetIndx[AlgEtQIdl]</pre>
 <em>Given fractional S-ideals J subset I, returns the maximal (with respect to inclusion) fractional S-ideals K such that J subset K subset I.</em>

-> <pre><b>MaximalIntermediateIdeals</b>(I::AlgEtQIdl,J::AlgEtQIdl)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns the maximal (with respect to inclusion) fractional S-ideals K such that J subset K subset I.</em>

 > <pre><b>IntermediateIdealsWithTrivialExtension</b>(I::AlgEtQIdl,J::AlgEtQIdl, O::AlgEtQOrd)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K J subset K subset I, and O!!K = I. Note that we need O subset (J:J).
+<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that
+- J subset K subset I, and
+- O!!K = I.
+Note that we need O subset (J:J).
 They are produced recursively using from the maximal ones.</em>

 > <pre><b>IntermediateIdealsWithTrivialExtensionAndPrescribedMultiplicatorRing</b>(I::AlgEtQIdl,J::AlgEtQIdl, O::AlgEtQOrd)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K J subset K subset I, O!!K = I, and (K:K) eq S. Note that we need O subset (J:J).
+<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that
+- J subset K subset I,
+- O!!K = I, and
+- (K:K) eq S.
+Note that we need O subset (J:J).
 They are produced recursively using from the maximal ones.</em>

 > <pre><b>IntermediateIdealsOfIndex</b>(I::AlgEtQIdl,J::AlgEtQIdl,N::RngIntElt)->SetIndx[AlgEtQIdl]</pre>
-<em>Given ideals J subset I over the same order, and a positive integer N, it returns all the ideals K such that J subset K subset I and [I:K]=N. These are produced by recursively searching for maximal submodules.</em>
+<em>Given ideals J subset I over the same order, and a positive integer N, it returns all the ideals K such that

-> <pre><b>MinimalIntermediateIdealsVS</b>(I::AlgEtQIdl,J::AlgEtQIdl : primes:=[])->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns the minimal with respect to inclusion fractional S-ideals K such that J subset K subset I.</em>

-> <pre><b>IntermediateIdealsVS</b>(I::AlgEtQIdl,J::AlgEtQIdl)->SetIndx[AlgEtQIdl]</pre>
-<em>Given fractional S-ideals J subset I, returns all the fractional S-ideals K such that J subset K subset I. They are produced recursively using from the minimal ones</em>
+- J subset K subset I, and
+- [I:K]=N.
+These are produced by recursively searching for maximal submodules.</em>

 ## List of instrinsics in AlgEtQ/IdealsOfIndex.m: